reactjs/react.dev/beta/src/pages/apis/onchange.md

 <Intro>

-The `onChange` event fires everytime there is a change in a `form` field.
+The `onChange` event fires every time there is a change in a `form` field.

-We intentionally do not use the existing browser behavior, because `onChange` is a misnomer for its behavior and React relies on this event to handle user input in real time.
+We intentionally do not use the existing browser behavior, because `onChange` is a misnomer for its behavior, and React relies on this event to handle user input in real-time.

 </Intro>